isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 A class is more stable (less brittle) if it does not contain data.
-Interfaces should normally be composed entirely of public pure virtual functions.
+Interfaces should normally be composed entirely of public pure virtual functions and a default/empty virtual destructor.

 ##### Example

-    ???
+    class my_interface {
+    public:
+        // ...only pure virtual functions here ... virtual my_interface() {}   // or =default
+    };

 ##### Enforcement